 History and Association with Christmas

-Ancient Aztecs used the plant as a medicine to reduce fever and also commonly used it for making a red dye that colored cosmetics and textiles.
+Ancient Aztecs used the plant as a medicine to reduce fever.
+They also commonly used it for making a red dye that coloured cosmetics and textiles.

-In the nineteenth century, Joel Roberts Poinsett, the United States’ first ambassador to Mexico and an avid gardener, fell in love with the plants and sent some back to his home in South Carolina, introducing them to the U.S. for the first time.
+In the nineteenth century, Joel Roberts Poinsett, the United States’ first ambassador to Mexico and an avid gardener, fell in love with growing poinsettias and sent some back to his home in South Carolina, introducing them to the U.S. for the first time.
 The plant got its common name from Poinsett.

 Begin by purchasing a plant that looks healthy.
-Choose one that is full and does not have discolored leaves or other signs of disease.
+Choose one that is full and does not have discoloured leaves or other signs of disease.

 Place poinsettias in a bright room that gets lots of natural light, but keep the plant out of direct sun.
 Place it somewhere away from drafty windows or heat sources since dramatic changes in temperature can harm the plant.
 Water only when soil feels dry to the touch.
 If your poinsettia is healthy, it will flower again next year (more on how to grow poinsettias year after year below!).